bingii98/ROK-DataScraper-App/README.md

-# ROK Data Scraper - Public Releases
+# ROK Data Scraper & Key Manager - Public Releases

 ## Overview
-This repository contains public releases of the **ROK Data Scraper** application, designed to extract and process data from the game *Rise of Kingdoms (ROK)*.
+This repository contains public releases of the **ROK Data Scraper & Key Manager** application.
+It is designed not only to extract and process data from the game *Rise of Kingdoms (ROK)*, but also to manage the sale and rental of keys for associated services.
+This dual functionality allows users to benefit from both automated data scraping and a convenient key management system.

 ## Features
+- **Data Scraping & Processing**
   - Automatic data scraping from ROK
   - Data processing and visualization
   - Integration with other ROK tools
+- **Key Sale and Rental Management**
+  - Seamlessly manage the sale (and rental) of keys
+  - Built-in system to handle key transactions and user management
 - Regular updates and improvements

 ## Installation